wlaw019/wlaw019.github.io/OMDB-app/README.md

 * This function checks for duplicate buttons (rightAns = wrongAns, wrongAns1 = wrongAns2) and update the wrongAns with another randomly generated answer based on the ansTotal array (contains all the ans generated for the board)
 * Last step is to shuffle the buttons so that the rightAns is not always the first button

-*** All AJAX had to be chained to ensure the order of execution
+*** All AJAX had to be chained to ensure the order of execution is correct

 ### Limitations of the App
 * My App is only as good as the API